Overcoming the Fear of "Self-Promotion"

-Secondly, it means that instead of making yourself or your company the center point, you are making your customer’s needs the center-point.
+Secondly, needs-promotion means that instead of making yourself or your company the center point, you make your customer’s needs the center-point.
 And third, it means that everything you say and do out there in the world can and should be linked to providing what you love to the world, rather than be an afterthought to drum up business.
 Those aforementioned joie-de-vivers?
 They get all this.

 Of course, there are a lot of brilliant people who have made their actual name very well-known and respected.
 But I can almost guarantee that if you look at their work and leadership (whether in their neighborhood, city, or on the big world stage), they have consistently put the needs and wants of their tribe well ahead of their own self-promotion.